 - Orders telling the parent to return the child to the other parent

-This man’s visitation order did not include this section of the visitation order.
+This man's visitation order did not include this section of the visitation order.
 His order clearly stated he was entitled to visit the child.
-However, there was nothing stating where the exchange was supposed to take place or that his ex-spouse had to turn over the child to him.
+However, nothing stated where the exchange was supposed to take place or that his ex-spouse had to turn over the child to him.

-What this meant is he did not have a remedy for enforcing the order.
-His only solution was to ask the court to modify the order to add this section to the order so it would be enforceable.
+This meant that he did not have a remedy for enforcing the order.
+His only solution was to ask the court to modify the order to add this section to the order to be enforceable.

-Example #3 -The Father Will Not Return the Children to Me and The Police Will Not Help
+Example #3 -Father Will Not Return the Children to The Police Will and Me Not Help

-In a different consult, I met with a woman who informed me she had full custody of her children.
-She had let the children go visit their dad in Dallas, but he was refusing to return the children to her.
+I met with a woman who informed me she had full custody of her children in a different consult.
+She had let the children visit their dad in Dallas, but he refused to return the children to her.

-She had also reached out to the police who had refused to help her.
-They told her it was a civil matter and she needed to hire an attorney.
+She had also reached out to the police, who had refused to help her.
+They told her it was a civil matter and needed to hire an attorney.
 I reviewed her order and noticed several problems with it.

 Her order did give her sole custody of all the decision-making rights.
-The attorney in the child support office appears to have tried to pull a similar trick as the one from example one of this article.
+The attorney in the child support office appears to have tried to pull a similar trick from example one of this article.

 However, the attorney left out the line "IT IS ORDERED AND DECREED that mother shall have possession of the child at all times not specifically awarded in this decree to FATHER or otherwise mutually agreed by the parties."